-I was chatting with my friend Don a couple weeks ago about epic car films, and Two-Lane Blacktop quickly came up.
-Don is a major car nut (particularly classic Mopars) and so he quickly segued from Blacktop to American Graffiti– correctly stating that it was the same ’55 Chevy (built by Richard Ruth of Competition Engineering of Sunland, CA) for Blacktop that Falfa drove in George Lucas’ classic American Graffiti.
+I was chatting with my friend Don about epic car films, and Two-Lane Blacktop quickly came up.
+He’s a major car and quickly segued to American Graffiti– correctly stating that it was the same ’55 Chevy (built by Richard Ruth of Competition Engineering of Sunland, CA) for Blacktop that Falfa drove in George Lucas’ classic American Graffiti.
 Well there were actually two ’55 Chevy hot rods from Two-Lane Blacktop (1971) that were used in American Graffiti (1973).
 Both were built using Richard Ruth’s own ’55 Chevy as the blueprint.
 Producer Gary Kurtz (Two-Lane Blacktop & American Graffiti) had visited Ruth who took him for a pulse-quickening ride in his big-block hot rod.
 That same evening Kurtz promptly ordered three cars from Richard Ruth– two exactly like Ruth’s, and one stunt car.

 Two original cars would survive to live another day in George Lucas’ American Graffiti:

 Main Car 1– Equipped with a 427 crate motor, M-22 Muncie, 4.88 Olds rear, fiberglass front end, doors, and trunk lid, straight axle front suspension when built and later modified and used in American Graffiti.